 Our single honours degrees have a common first year, allowing you to easily move between our degrees at the end of Year 1.
 The first year of the computer science and software engineering degree consists of modules that develop your understanding of six major themes: operating systems and architecture, programming, mathematical foundations, software engineering, net-centric computing, intelligent systems and human-computer interaction.
-On the first year of our joint honours course in computer science and management you will study a subset of the computer science modules as well as key modules provided by the Nottingham University Business School.
+On the first year of our joint honours course in mathematics and data science, you will study a subset of the computer science modules as well as key modules provided by the School of Mathematical Sciences.

 The second year of your degree revolves around a year-long software engineering group project.
 You will cover a relevant area designed to simulate what it is like to work on a real software project.
 You will also undertake more advanced study of core computer science (including programming, networks, data structures, logic and concurrency) and further specialist modules, as well as topics from a selection of optional module.

 Your third year will be centred around an individual project.
 You will have an assigned supervisor and are able to propose your own project, allowing you to specialise in an area of particular interest to you.
 Your third-year studies are also composed of high-level optional modules available within the School of Computer Science, and one or two modules from other schools.

 While many computer science graduates do become programmers, others are employed in a wide variety of jobs.
 These include computer analysts, IT consultants and planners, network/systems designers and engineers, researchers, software designers and engineers, web designers, web developers and producers as well as roles across advertising and marketing, business and financial analysis, accountancy and investment/merchant banking and legal and quality assurance professions.
 Some of our graduates have gone on to work for traditional computer companies such as Adobe, Google, Hewlett-Packard, IBM and Microsoft.
 Others have found jobs with employers such as Accenture, Experian, and Ocado.